ARTIST-Association/ARTIST/docs/generating_scenario.rst

 - At least one (but usually more) heliostats.
 - A prototype which is used if the individual heliostats do not have individual parameters.

-In this tutorial we will develop a very simple ``ARTIST`` scenario that contains:
+In this tutorial, we will develop a very simple ``ARTIST`` scenario that contains:

 - One planar receiver.
 - One ``Sun`` as a light source.
 - One heliostat.
-- Uses the prototype to define the properties of the heliostat.
+- A corresponding prototype to define the properties of the heliostat.

 Now we can get started defining each of these elements and then generating the scenario!